Koppe History, Family Crest & Coats of Arms

 The surname Koppe was first found in Austria, where the family rose to prominence early in the mediaeval era.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Koppe family
+Early History of the Koppe family

 This web page shows only a small excerpt of our Koppe research.
 Another 185 words (13 lines of text) covering the years 1804, 1816, and 1849 are included under the topic Early Koppe History in all our PDF Extended History products and printed products wherever possible.